Ozzie Albies Player Props: Braves vs. Diamondbacks

 Ozzie Albies At The Plate

-- Albies has picked up a hit in 36 of 56 games this season, with multiple hits 14 times.
+- Albies has picked up a hit in 63.2% of his 57 games this year, with multiple hits in 24.6% of them.

-- Albies has had at least one RBI in 35.7% of his games this year (20 of 56), with more than one RBI 12 times (21.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Albies has had an RBI in 20 games this season (35.1%), including 12 multi-RBI outings (21.1%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 20 games this year (35.7%), including multiple runs in three games.
+- In 35.1% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (5.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.